 If a tenant reports a problem like mold growing in their bathroom, you should know to take care of it right away.
 When maintenance issues stand in the way of a tenant’s health or safety, you could be in legal trouble if you do not take care of it.
 If you are a Dallas property manager who lives out of state, compile a list of handymen or companies you trust to take care of the repair for you.

-Only Specialized RPM has the experience and knowledge to help you succeed as a rental property owner, while also keeping your maintenance costs down.
+Only Specialized Property Management has the experience and knowledge to help you succeed as a rental property owner, while also keeping your maintenance costs down.
 You can also rely on our experts to be on call 24/7 for your tenant’s maintenance issues.
 Put us to work for you today!